 Undeterred, Henry endeavors to serve as an inspiring beacon, igniting the flames of change within the hearts of others.
 “The aftermath of our exuberant 4th of July Parade necessitates an all-hands-on-deck approach,” Henry emphasized in his resolute Facebook post.
 Awareness swells with the holiday season, rendering the aftermath awash with a heightened deluge of waste.

-With an earnest plea, Henry beseeches assistance from the island’s residents and its esteemed guests to collectively safeguard the cleanliness of Pawleys Island.
-Simultaneously, he collaborates with the town council to concoct a comprehensive, enduring strategy to combat plastic pollution’s encroachment upon the island’s shores.
+With an earnest plea, Henry seeks assistance from the island’s residents and its esteemed guests to collectively safeguard the cleanliness of Pawleys Island.
+Simultaneously, he collaborates with the town council to concoct a comprehensive, enduring strategy to combat the encroachment of plastic pollution upon the island’s shores.

 “Preserving our environment is a shared responsibility,” Henry asserted, his voice resolute.
 “Through our collective efforts, we shall forge a future where Pawleys Island flourishes as a haven of unrivaled beauty, a sanctuary for all to relish.”